 The Pilot Program allows the use of electric kick scooters and pedal assist e-bikes as defined below.

-Pedal assist e-bikes (which will be referred to as e-bikes in this project) are vehicles resembling conventional bicycles or adult-sized tricycles that involves pedaling with electric assistance.
+Pedal assist e-bikes (which will be referred to as e-bikes in this project) are vehicles resembling conventional bicycles or adult-sized tricycles that involve pedaling with electric assistance.
 They have a fork and frame and do not resemble a motor scooter or motorcycle.

-What types of E-scooters and E-bikes are not permitted in Ajax?
+What types of e-scooters and e-bikes are not permitted in Ajax?

 The following vehicles are not included in the Pilot Program and therefore not permitted in Ajax: